wearethreebears/barebones-docs/docs/guide/contribute/components.md

 Where `ComponentName` is your desired component name.

-## Removing an exisiting compomnent
+## Removing an existing component

-As well as providing a scaffolding command for creating new components, Barebones also offers a destory command.
+As well as providing a scaffolding command for creating new components, Barebones also offers a destroy command.
 To remove an existing component, in the root directory run the following command:

 ```
 yarn component:destroy ComponentName